Structure and stability of high-redshift galaxies in cosmological simulations: Structure of high redshift galaxies

 However, the shapes of molecular gas and young stars are much more flattened ($c/a=0.1-0.2$) and elongated ($b/a<0.5$).
 Since the number of young star particles is not large and their distribution is clumpy (except for SFE50-SNR3 run) it is easy for young stars and molecular gas to display an elongated, prolate configuration.
 The shapes of young stars and molecular gas are similar, because the stars form out of molecular gas.
 As the galaxy evolves and interacts with other galaxies, these newly formed stars leave their formation sites and settle into a more spheroidal configuration.

-Current observations suggest that galaxies transform from clumpy, thick disks at $z\gtrsim 1.5$ \citep[e.g.,][]{Elmegreen:2017aa} to regular, spiral structures at low redshift as galactic disks become less turbulent \citep{Elmegreen:2014aa}.
-During this process galaxy shapes transit from prolate to oblate \citep{Zhang:2018aa}, while the gas fraction decreases \citep{Dessauges-Zavadsky:2017aa}. \citet{Shibuya:2016aa} found that the fraction of clumpy galaxies increases at $z\gtrsim 2$, peaks at $z\simeq 1-2$, and decreases at $z\lesssim 1$.
+Current observations suggest that galaxies transform from clumpy, thick discs at $z\gtrsim 1.5$ \citep[e.g.,][]{Elmegreen:2017aa} to regular, spiral structures at low redshift as galactic discs become less turbulent \citep{Elmegreen:2014aa}.
+During this process galaxy shapes transit from prolate to oblate \citep{Zhang:2019aa}, while the gas fraction decreases \citep{Dessauges-Zavadsky:2017aa}. \citet{Shibuya:2016aa} found that the fraction of clumpy galaxies increases at $z\gtrsim 2$, peaks at $z\simeq 1-2$, and decreases at $z\lesssim 1$.
 This also indicates that galaxies transit from irregular morphology at high redshift to more regular, disky shapes at relatively low redshift.

 Figure~\ref{fig:profile_radial} shows an example of the surface density profile of stars and gas in one galaxy.
-Stars dominate over gas near the center but have similar density in the range of radii $0.4<R<3$~kpc.
+The surface density profile is calculated in cylindrical shells in the galaxy plane defined previously, with projection depth being $\pm5$~kpc.
+Stars dominate over gas near the centre but have similar density in the range of radii $0.4<R<3$~kpc.
 The gas density decreases less steeply with radius and begins to dominate over stars at larger radii.
-Since some of our galaxies have spheroidal shapes, we chose a large projection depth of 5~kpc to capture most of the stars and gas extending above the disk plane.
+Since some of our galaxies have spheroidal shapes, we chose a large projection depth of 5~kpc to capture most of the stars and gas extending above the galaxy plane.
 Because of such a deep projection the molecular gas does not dominate in any cylindrical shell, but still reaches very high column density, $10-50\Msun\,$pc$^{-2}$, in the inner few kpc.
 Outside $R=5$~kpc the $\Hm$ density is low.
-When we calculate the Toomre $Q$ parameter in later sections, we focus on the square region of $\pm5$~kpc from the center of the galaxy, which contains most of the star-forming molecular gas.
+When we calculate the Toomre $Q$ parameter in later sections, we focus on the square region of $\pm5$~kpc from the centre of the galaxy in the galaxy plane with a certain thickness, which contains most of the star-forming molecular gas.
 The total gas and stellar surface densities in this region are comparable.
 The density profile of young stars formed within the last 50~Myr is quite irregular and does not directly follow the distribution of molecular gas.
 We return to this point in the discussion of density maps.